heyswappy/Online-Attendance-Marking-System/README.md

 3. Run

 # NOTE
-The app uses some sounds which have been taken from the popular game Monument Valley By usTwo games.
+The system uses some sounds which have been taken from the popular game Monument Valley By usTwo games.
 Use them cautiously!